pauleveritt/tagstr-site/README.md

 [Click this link to open an example notebook](https://pauleveritt.github.io/tagstr-site/playground/lab/index.html?path=greet.ipynb) in your browser.
 No installation is required.

-There are several example notebooks to choose from.
-Here's what they look like:

 ### Using GitHub Codespaces

 **Want to dive a little deeper and/or write code outside of a notebook?**